justLxy/justLxy/README.md

 I'm an INFJ-T passionate about technology and innovation.
 Currently pursuing a double major in Computer Science & Statistics with a minor in Economics at the University of Toronto.

-My interests include UX/HCI, Artificial Intelligence, and Machine Learning.
+My interests include Game Design, UX/HCI, Artificial Intelligence, and Machine Learning.
 I enjoy creating solutions that combine technical excellence with user-centered design.

 Behind every line of code is an intention: to simplify, to connect, to empower.
 I care deeply about creating experiences that feel intuitive, human, and lasting.